Z-T-WANG/NIPS2019DeepGamblers/README.md

 # NIPS2019DeepGamblers
-The codes are based on https://github.com/bearpaw/pytorch-classification
+The code is based on https://github.com/bearpaw/pytorch-classification